laurentpellegrino/tundler/README.md

 Tundler ("tunnel bundler") packages a small REST API in a Docker image to manage multiple VPN providers.
 It can rotate tunnels on demand and optionally expose an HTTP proxy routed through the active VPN.

-Unlike other solutions, it depends as much as possible on the VPN providers’ official client libraries to minimise breakage.
+Unlike other solutions, it depends as much as possible on the VPN providers’ official client libraries to minimise breakage and remains stateless on its own.

 ## Features

 - REST API on port `4242` for controlling VPN connections.
-- ExpressVPN, Mullvad and NordVPN support out of the box.
+- ExpressVPN, Mullvad, NordVPN and Private Internet Access (PIA) support out of the box.
 - Optional HTTP proxy on port `8484`.
 - YAML configuration file for location filtering and debug mode.
 - Easily extensible to add new providers.